 These are the qualities of the Holy Spirit that I need in parenting: patience, kindness, self-control, love... and according the the Bible NO ONE possess's these qualities without Him because of our sin.
 Outwardly we might try to work on these things, but it's the heart that matters and if our heart is not right with God, those qualities will continue to be surface level.
 In order to be a good mommy, I must embrace the fact that I am a sinner in need of Christ, and once I allow the Holy Spirit to intervene, I am good at this job only because He's giving me HIS perfect qualities.

 Side note: I think that from now on when I hear a mother exclaim, "I'm a terrible mother!"
 I'll agree and say, "Yup, we are all terrible mommy's.
-Thank goodness for His grace and for His perfect example on what it means to be a good parent, we must simply be willing to let Him guide us as we go.
+Thank goodness for Jesus Christ's grace and for His perfect example on what it means to be a good parent.
+We must simply be willing to let Him guide us as we go.
 Rely on Him."
 And that's that.

 This post may come as a shock after reading my recent argument about this amazing job we call motherhood.
 I'm not taking back what I wrote there, I meant every word I said, but we cannot embrace the truth -- that God gave us the ability to nurture life -- unless we truly embrace the source of that ability!